Steven Lawless: Motherwell

-A product of the Fir Park youth system, Lawless was given a two-year professional contract in summer 2010, after helping Motherwell under-19's finish second in the 2009–10 Scottish Premier under-19 League, with Motherwell scoring the highest number of goals that season.
+A product of the Fir Park youth system, Lawless was given a two-year professional contract in summer 2010, after helping Motherwell under-19s finish second in the 2009–10 Scottish Premier under-19 League, with Motherwell scoring the highest number of goals that season.

 Lawless was loaned to Annan Athletic for a month at the beginning of the 2010–11 season, only managing to appear twice in cup competitions.
 He was then loaned to Albion Rovers towards the end of the transfer window, along with Steven Meechan and Peter Innes.
 Initially the loan was to last six months, but was extended to a full season after Lawless had impressed.
 He scored his first goal, in a 2–2 draw against former club Annan Athletic on 19 February 2011.
 Between 16 April 2011 and 23 April 2011, Lawless scored back-to-back goals against East Stirlingshire and Queen's Park.
 Later in the season, he helped the Cliftonhill side to promotion to the Second Division, beating former club Annan Athletic in the play-off final.

 Lawless then returned to Fir Park and featured in a host of pre-season friendlies.
 He made his competitive first-team debut for Motherwell against Clyde in the League Cup, scoring the final goal in a 4–0 win.

 On 18 October 2011, Lawless returned to Albion Rovers on an initial 28-day emergency loan, scoring on his second debut for the club in a 2–1 loss to Dumbarton.
 He then scored a brace, in a 3–3 draw against Cowdenbeath on 3 December 2011.
 The loan was later extended until 5 January.

 On 11 May 2012, it was confirmed that Lawless would be released at the end of his contract, having not played regularly during the 2011–12 season.
 After leaving Motherwell for Partick Thistle, Lawless revealed he was disappointed to have never been given a chance in the first team at Motherwell.